jasondew/coded_options/README.md

 will return an array suitable for select tags.
 The array will be ordered numerically by the keys of the hash.

+The initial value used defaults to 0 but can be changed via the following two methods:

+    coded_options :state => %w(active closed),
+                  :initial_value => 42

+    CodedOptions.initial_value = 42
+    coded_options :state => %w(active closed)

+Obviously the first method only affects that statement whereas the second method is global.

 If you want to use this with MongoDB, just add

     include CodedOptions